datt/lru_qache/README.md

 # LRUQache

 The LRU(least recently used) caching scheme is to remove the least recently used item when the cache reaches it's defined capacity.
 This gem implements this cache using a simple customised implementation of queue.
-So the gem is LRU Qache i.e. LRU Q(c)ache i.e. LRU Queue Cache.
+So the gem is LRU Qache i.e. LRU Queue Cache.

 ## Installation